Get Help Today(855) 593-1695

 - Liver problems

 College alcohol abuse leads to risky behaviors like drunk driving, vandalism, fights, violence, and sexual indiscretion.
 The connection between college alcohol abuse and sexual assault and other violent crimes is both complicated and harrowing.
-696,000 college students are assaulted by other students yearly.
-More than 97,000 men and women in college are victims of alcohol-related sexual assault every year.
+696,000 college students are assaulted by other students yearly and more than 97,000 men and women in college are victims of alcohol-related sexual assault every year.

-College-aged women are vulnerable to sexual assault due to sexually aggressive attitudes that are fueled by drinking, which often leads to date rape.
-Alcohol-impaired judgement also leads many students to make sexually risky decisions like having unprotected sex or completing sexually uncomfortable actions.
+College-aged women are especially vulnerable to sexual assault due to sexually aggressive attitudes that are fueled by drinking.
+These attitudes can lead to date rape.
+Alcohol-impaired judgement can also cause many students to make sexually risky decisions like having unprotected sex or other sexual actions they normally would not do.

 College Binge Drinking